Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 {% endhighlight %}

 <br>
 There is a caveat with this solution, however.
 What happens when I want to parse a stored response that I made hours ago?
 That data would be stale!
-I could write a job clear the `@response` variable, but for my purposes, I'll instead leave that responsibility to the caller.
+I could write a job to clear the `@response` variable, but for my purposes, I'll instead leave that responsibility to the caller.
 Not a great design feature, but an appropriate solution for now.
 Because I made `@response` `attr_accessible`, I can call something like `new_york.response = nil`, and force the class to make a new request.

 <br><br><br><br>
 <pre><h1>a822ae1 [WIP] To Be Continued</h1></pre>